Generic Name: methylphenidate hydrochloride

-When these symptoms are associated with acute stress reactions, treatment with methylphenidate hydrochloride is usually not indicated.
+When these symptoms are associated with acute stress reactions, treatment with Methylphenidate Hydrochloride is usually not indicated.

-Long-term effects of methylphenidate hydrochloride in children have not been well established.
+Long-term effects of Methylphenidate Hydrochloride in children have not been well established.

 Information for Patients

-Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with Methylphenidate Hydrochloride Oral Solution and should counsel them in its appropriate use.
+Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with methylphenidate and should counsel them in its appropriate use.
 A patient Medication Guide is available for Methylphenidate Hydrochloride Oral Solution.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
 The complete text of the Medication Guide is reprinted at the end of this document.